Vanellopie/clothing-recommendation-app/README.md

 🛍️ Tab 2: Similar Product Recommendations
 Based on the uploaded image, the app will display three visually and contextually similar products, offering helpful alternatives and suggestions.

-💬 Tab 3: Comfy Pajama Shop Chatbot
+💬 Tab 3: Comfy Pajama Shop's Chatbot
 This tab includes a chatbot that can answer frequently asked questions and provide useful information related to the Comfy Pajama Shop, making it easier for customers to get the assistance they need.